2019 Fall Public Review

 Three codes guide building construction and renovation in B.C.

 BC Building Code: Provincial regulation that governs how new construction, building alterations, repairs and demolitions are completed.
 This code establishes minimum requirements for safety, health, accessibility, fire and structural protection of buildings and energy and water efficiency.
-It applies throughout the province except for some federal lands and the City of Vancouver (see the Vancouver Building Bylaw).
+It applies throughout the province except for some federal lands and the City of Vancouver.

 BC Plumbing Code: A part of the BC Building Code that provides minimum requirements for plumbing installations in buildings to protect health and prevent water or sewer damage.